Before you do anything WATCH the video above.

 14. Soi Convent – Street Food

 Luckily, Silom is not all upscale restaurants where you need to be dressed in long pants and loafers.
-Soi Convent is stocked with a share of street carts that serve up a medley of Thai dishes!
+Soi Convent is stocked with a share of street carts that serve up a medley of delicious things to eat.

 15. Patpong Night Bazaar